 Therefore, it is quite difficult to say what is the optimal amount of time to stay in Istanbul.

-But from our experience (and speaking with other travelers), we recommend that you spend at least 3 days in Istanbul.
-3 days is the minimal amount of time where you can enjoy the top attractions in Istanbul leisurely.
+But from our experience (and speaking with other travelers), we recommend that you spend at least 3 days in Istanbul, especially if you are a first-time visitor.
+Three days is the minimal amount of time where you can enjoy the top attractions in Istanbul leisurely.

 Any shorter than that, you will have to skip or rush through many sights in Istanbul, and that is just no way to have a vacation.